 Stowe is one of the premier Eastern US ski resorts, with a long history going back to 1933 when the first trails were cut on Mt.
 Mansfield.
 My history with it goes all the way back to the early 70’s when my family lived in New York.
 I have distant memories of riding the single chair on cold days and being handed a heavy blanket for the ride up.
+We visited during a cold January with great conditions for this review.

 |Review Date||January 2019 (multiple from 1974)|